raspdevpy/ccdoc/guide/Trigger/roleaddremove.md

 ### Role input
 To specify a role you can either use an ID or it's name.
-But be aware, all role names are caSe seNsiTiVe, so a if a command doesn't trigger, check the capitalization!
+But be aware, all role names are case sensitive, so a if a command doesn't trigger, check the capitalization!

 ### Multiple roles
-You can make your command trigger on any of provided roles by putting role names/ids separated by "|".
+You can make your command trigger on any provided roles by putting role names/ids separated by "|".

 For example `Admin|Moderator`, will take effect either on Admin or Moderator role.